Getting the Most Out of Lemons: Avoid These 8 Common Mistakes

 4. Chilling Whole Lemons

-Lemons thrive at room temperature, and refrigeration can actually reduce their juiciness.
-Store your lemons on the countertop to maintain their natural moisture and ensure they’re ready to deliver their vibrant flavor when you need them.
+Lemons are at their prime when kept at room temperature, as refrigeration can have a counterproductive effect by diminishing their juiciness.
+Storing your lemons on the countertop is the preferred method to preserve their natural moisture and vitality.
+This ensures that they remain primed and ready to deliver their vibrant flavor whenever you require their zest.

 5. Inefficient Squeezing Techniques